freddy24-7/React-Redux-Overview/README.md

 Create a new Firebase project: Once you're signed in, click on "Get started" and then click "Add project."
 Provide a name for your project and choose a region for your database.

-Enable the Realtime Database service: In your Firebase project dashboard, click on "Develop" in the left sidebar, and then choose "Database" under the "Build" section.

-Set up the Realtime Database: On the Database page, you'll see options to choose between "Firestore" and "Realtime Database."
-Select "Realtime Database" to continue.
+Set up the Realtime Database: On the Database page, Select "Realtime Database" to continue.

-Choose test mode: Firebase offers two modes for accessing the Realtime Database: "Locked mode" and "Test mode."
-For test mode, click on the "Rules" tab in the Database section and then click on the toggle switch to enable test mode.
+Choose test mode: Firebase offers two modes for accessing the Realtime Database: Choose the Test mode.

 Get the Firebase URL: In the Database section, you'll find a URL listed at the top of the page.
 It should look something like: https://your-project-name.firebaseio.com/.
 This URL is your Firebase URL.